dilynfullerton/tr-c-ncsm/README.md

    ```bash
    PATH=$PATH:~/.../NCSM/src/
    ```
+3. Replace the `it-code-111815.f` file that is already present in the `~/../src/` directory with the one included here with my modifications.
+Recompile and source this.

-3. If you want to run ncsm\_vce\_calc.py and ncsm\_single\_calc.py as scripts, add the following to your `.bash_profile` or `.profile`, replacing the ellipses as necessary.
+4. If you want to run ncsm\_vce\_calc.py and ncsm\_single\_calc.py as scripts, add the following to your `.bash_profile` or `.profile`, replacing the ellipses as necessary.

    ```bash
    PATH=$PATH:~/.../scripts/
    ```
-4. If you want to receive emails upon completion of jobs submitted to the cluster, add the following to `~/.../templates/job.sh`.
+5. If you want to receive emails upon completion of jobs submitted to the cluster, add the following to `~/.../templates/job.sh`.

    ```bash